Vedant-MAHAjan/Configuration-Management-with-Ansible/README.md

-Configure Linux-based web servers and database servers using Ansible playbooks.
+## Configure Linux-based web servers and database servers using Ansible playbooks 📚

-## Setup
+## Setup 💻

 1. Login to your AWS account
 2. Create a Ubuntu-based EC2 instance and install Ansible on it